gracejiang/fb-msgs/ReadMe.md

 ### Happiness Trend over the Years

 After seeing the different language I've used over the years, I thought it would be interesting to analyze the general sentiment in my language.
-The messages I sent at the time were probably a good indicator of how positive/happy I was feeling at the time, so this would be a cool way to analyze how my happiness levels have changed over the years.
+The messages I sent at the time are probably a good indicator of how positive/happy I was feeling at the time, so this would be a cool way to analyze how my happiness levels have changed over the years.

 After looking up several libraries online, I decided that the easiest way to do this was by using the library **TextBlob**.